joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 querying.
 Typically, an appropriate index can convert an algorithm to run in logarithmic time.
 What is convenient is that the index is stored aside from the original table since it is only a computational aid.
-In addition, you can add as many indicies as are needed.
+In addition, you can add as many indices as are needed.

 It is illustrative to consider querying from a simple table of `people`: